ModelMosaic/Machine-Learning-Specialisation/README.md

 > **Please note:** The content here is primarily for educational and reference purposes.
 While I have modified and adapted some of the code for specific use cases or clarity, the foundational model designs and core theory remain consistent with Prof. Andrew Ng's teachings.
 All original ideas, material, and course content are fully credited to Prof. Andrew Ng and the course creators.
 I advocate enrolling in the [original course](https://www.coursera.org/specializations/machine-learning-introduction) to gain a holistic understanding and benefit from hands-on experience.

-This repository is organized into three primary parts, reflecting the structure of the specialization:
+This repository is organized into three primary parts, reflecting the structure of the specialisation:

 - **Course 1:** Supervised Machine Learning: Regression and Classification
 - **Course 2:** Advanced Learning Algorithms